Residential Food Waste Services

 Can I place my food waste directly in my yard waste container without bagging it?

-After collection, the bagged food waste will be separated at Gold Coast Recycling and Transfer Station, and sent for processing at local facilities.
+After collection, the bagged food waste will be separated at Gold Coast Recycling and Transfer Station and sent for processing at local facilities.
 Material sent to these facilities must be clean and free of other debris as it will be processed and turned into organic fertilizer or renewable energy.
 Due to the need for clean organic material, commingled organic material (yard waste and food waste together) will not be accepted at this time.

-Isn’t using plastic bags counterproductive?
+Isn’t the use of plastic bags counterproductive?

 Ultimately, we’re looking to develop a program where food waste and yard waste can be commingled with soiled paper and other bio-based materials.
 Harrison is preparing to open a state-of-the-art facility known as the Limoneira facility (currently in the permitting stages) that will be able to accept commingled material.
 When the Limoneira organics processing facility is complete, we will be able to improve our program and eliminate the need for bagging food waste.